-Our Osa migratory bird day festival is one of many Environment for the Americas annual IMBD festival events held annually throughout the Americas.
+Our Osa migratory bird day festival is one of many Environment for the Americas annual WMBD festival events held annually throughout the Americas.
 It is generally held in the springtime in North America in celebration of Neotropical migrants return to their breeding grounds, and during the autumn months in the Caribbean in celebration of Neotropical migratory birds return for the winter.
 Early March on the Osa is a beautiful time when all birds are active; resident birds are busy breeding and migratory birds are busy feeding and flocking up for the long journey north.
 The Osa festival is therefore held as a “send-off” for these birds on their way back to breed.

-1. Celebrate migratory birds and their conservation, raising awareness and knowledge in an entertaining way among local communities, organizations and businesses.
+1. Celebrate migratory birds and their conservation, raising awareness and knowledge in an entertaining way among local communities, organizations, and businesses.

-2. Raise awareness in communities in the US and Costa Rica of the global linkages necessary for conservation of migratory birds.
+2. Raise awareness in communities in the US and Costa Rica of the global linkages necessary for the conservation of migratory birds.
 Through the NPS/SINAC Sister Parks partnership art and education initiatives we seek to promote an understanding of Neotropical migratory bird populations that both regions share, and habitats that birds rely on during two distinct periods of their life cycle.

-The festival will feature activities for kids such as feather mask making, painting and a theater puppet show, as well as informational presentations on bird migration and life cycles, and bird walks around local gardens to show migratory birds in their over-wintering habitat.
-Kids will learn ways to identify all birds, both migrants and residents and understand how to protect birds in their own backyards.
+The festival will feature activities for kids such as feather mask making, painting, and a theater puppet show, as well as informational presentations on bird migration and life cycles, and bird walks around local gardens to show migratory birds in their over-wintering habitat.
+Kids will learn ways to identify all birds, both migrants, and residents and understand how to protect birds in their own backyards.
 All the while people will be enjoying great food and music, local art vendors and stands from local conservation organizations.

-ART & PHOTOGRAPHIC EXHIBIT and CONTEST Winners 2014 – 2016
+PAST ART & PHOTOGRAPHIC EXHIBIT and CONTEST Winners

 Kids and adults alike are encouraged to enter their bird photographs into our photo contest.
 All photos will be on exhibit and winners chosen the day of the festival.

-As a strong educational component to the International Migratory Bird Day Festival we are working with 5th and 6th grade classes from five elementary schools located throughout the Osa Peninsula to teach kids about migratory birds; the differences between resident and migratory birds, the Neotropical migratory bird life cycle, the “shared bird” concept, and avian conservation.
+As a strong educational component to the World Migratory Bird Day Festival we are working with 5th and 6th grade classes from five elementary schools located throughout the Osa Peninsula to teach kids about migratory birds; the differences between resident and migratory birds, the Neotropical migratory bird life cycle, the “shared bird” concept, and avian conservation.